Mobile · Multi-Platform · FinTech Experian · 2023–2024

 Branding, style guide & iconography.

-The system covered typography, color tokens, spacing scales, button states, iconography, and component specifications — ensuring that any designer joining the team could build on a consistent foundation.
+The system covered typography, color tokens, spacing scales, button states, iconography, and component specifications — ensuring any designer joining the team could build on a consistent foundation.

 • Color Token System